Terminator 2: Judgment Day: Casting

 Cameron refused to re-cast Hamilton's role but developed plans to work around her absence if she chose not to return.
-Negotiations were initially protracted but were settled promptly after Cameron informed Carolco the script could not be finished until he knew if Hamilton would be involved.
-Hamilton received roughly $1 million, which she described as "quite a bit more" than her earnings for The Terminator but expressed disappointment at the pay disparity between her and Schwarzenegger.
-She requested Sarah to be "crazy", stating, "I thought, 'This woman has been living with the certainty of man's demise for all these years and she'd have become this wild thing', so the warrior and the crazy woman ideas were all me".
+Negotiations were protracted but concluded promptly after Cameron informed Carolco the script could not be finished until he knew if Hamilton would be involved.
+Hamilton received roughly $1 million, which she described as "quite a bit more" than her earnings for The Terminator, but expressed disappointment at the pay disparity between her and Schwarzenegger.
+Hamilton requested that Sarah exhibit a "crazy" demeanor, explaining that after years of living with the impending doom of humanity, she believed Sarah would have transformed into an untamed entity, a warrior combined with a psychologically unstable woman.
 She continued: "[The T-800] is a better human than I am, and I'm a better Terminator than he is".
-Cameron considered giving the character a facial scar but determined applying it daily would be difficult.
-Hamilton undertook extensive preparation for her role, working with a personal trainer for three hours a day, six days a week, and maintaining a strict, low-fat diet, losing about 12 lb of body weight.
+Cameron considered giving the character a facial scar but determined that applying it daily would be difficult.
+Hamilton undertook extensive preparation for her role, working with a personal trainer for three hours a day, six days a week, and maintaining a strict low-fat diet, losing about 12 lb of body weight.
 She also received judo and military training from former Israeli commando Uziel Gal.
-Over the course of the six-month shoot, Hamilton also spent time each day with her twenty-month-old son Dalton and averaged only four hours of sleep at night.
-She described her experience as "sheer Hell" but enjoyed showing off her new physique.
+Between training, filming, and spending time with her infant son Dalton, Hamilton averaged only four hours of sleep per day.
+She described her experience as "sheer hell" but enjoyed showing off her new physique.
 Hamilton's twin sister, Leslie, was also cast in scenes where two versions of Sarah appear on-screen simultaneously.